-LSU is the Only Public University in Louisiana Ranked in Top Tier by U.S. News & World Report
+LSU Recognized as a Top Tier National University by U.S. News & World Report for the 12th-Straight Year

-BATON ROUGE – In U.S. News & World Report’s 2019 edition of Best Colleges, LSU is ranked in the top tier for “Best National Universities” for the 11th-straight year and is the only public university in Louisiana ranked in the top tier this year.
-LSU is ranked 70th among public universities and 35th among flagship universities nationwide.
+BATON ROUGE – In U.S. News & World Report’s 2020 edition of Best Colleges, LSU is ranked in the top tier for “Best National Universities” for the 12th-straight year, and the undergraduate petroleum engineering program ranks 3rd overall.

-The National Universities category consists of the 312 institutions – 191 public, 114 private and seven for-profit – that offer a full range of undergraduate majors, as well as master’s and Ph.D. programs, and some emphasize research.
-In this year’s rankings, there are 229 schools listed in the top tier.
+The National Universities category consists of the 399 institutions – 211 public, 180 private and eight for-profit – that offer a full range of undergraduate majors, as well as master’s and Ph.D. programs, and some emphasize research.

-Alexander has long been a proponent more transparency and having universities publicizing their outcome measures.
-Alexander has worked closely with other rankings such as Wall Street Journal/Times Higher Education College Rankings to help them continue to refine their rankings to appropriately reflect the mission of and the public good created by public universities.
+Alexander has long been a proponent of more transparency and having universities publicizing their outcome measures.
+Alexander has worked closely with ranking agencies such as Wall Street Journal/Times Higher Education College Rankings to help them continue to refine their rankings to appropriately reflect the mission of and the public good created by public universities.

 Contact Ernie Ballard